How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Take the train to Kyoto, which takes approximately 77 minutes via JR Haruka limited express train.

 Freshen up, unpack, and relax.
 Chances are at this point, you will be jetlagged, meaning you will either be tired or might not be able to sleep.
-Do your best to adjust to the time shift and don’t plan any paid attractions on your first day.
+Do your best to adjust to the time shift.

 You’ll want to start your trip off with a light stroll around Kyoto!
 Below are some highlights that I visited on my first stroll through Central Kyoto.